microsoft/vcpkg-docs/vcpkg/concepts/features.md

 By design, features should follow these principles:

-- Additive: enabling feature A should provide new functionality otherwise missing from the package without disabling any other functionality.
+- Additive: enabling a feature should provide new functionality otherwise missing from the package without disabling any other functionality.
-- Non-exclusive: enabling feature A should not prevent other features from being installed.
+- Non-exclusive: enabling a feature should not prevent other features from being installed.

-As such, features should not be used to define alternative sets of functionalities.
-For example, a graphics library should not use features to choose between exclusive graphics backends, since it is not possible to install all of them at the same time.
+Features should not be used to define alternative sets of functionalities.
+For example, a graphics library should not use features to choose between exclusive graphics backends, since it's not possible to install all of them at the same time.

 Features can have the following effects on a package's dependencies: